dozerwatch/heroCTF_v4_2022/oracles_apprentice.md

 ## Solution

-The trick here is that unpadded RSA encryptions are homeomorphic, which means that we can do operations on the encrypted data.
+The trick here is that unpadded RSA is a homomorphic encryption, which means that we can do operations on the encrypted data.
 So we have the following:

 ```
 c1 * c2 = encrypt(m1 * m2)